romoore/pip-console/README.md

   are being recorded, the file will be closed.
 A new file will be created the next time recording is started.

+  The optional flag "--fun" will reduce the delay for the "screen saver" feature.

 Dependencies
 ------------
   This program depends upon the libusb1.0 library and ncurses library.
 On